Biden camp agrees to let Sanders keep lost convention delegates

 Under the agreement, Biden will appoint Sanders supporters to fill hundreds of delegate slots that Sanders sacrificed by dropping out of the Democratic presidential race.
 And he'll ensure representation for Sanders allies on the committees that, for instance, write the party’s policy platform and set the rules for the next presidential nominating contest.

-“It is a clear indication that Biden and by extension the DNC are mindful of the legacy of 2016 and don't want to go down that road again with so much on the line,” said Josh Putnam, an expert on presidential primaries who runs the Frontloading HQ blog.
+“It is a clear indication that Biden and, by extension, the DNC are mindful of the legacy of 2016 and don't want to go down that road again with so much on the line,” Josh Putnam, an expert on presidential primaries who runs the Frontloading HQ blog, said referring to the Democratic National Committee.
 "It is a good-faith effort on the part of the Biden campaign that is seeking a good-faith response from Sanders delegates and ultimately the Vermont senator's supporters.”

 In surprise announcement, Bernie Sanders endorses Joe Biden for presidentApril 13, 202000:58

-Four years ago, Sanders delegates walked out of the party's convention after hacked emails released to WikiLeaks revealed anti-Sanders sentiments by some Democratic National Committee officials following months of acrimonious sparring between Sanders' and Hillary Clinton's campaigns.
+Four years ago, Sanders delegates walked out of the party's convention after hacked emails released by WikiLeaks revealed anti-Sanders sentiments by some DNC officials following months of acrimonious sparring between Sanders' and Hillary Clinton's campaigns.

-Biden has taken a more conciliatory approach to Sanders than Clinton, using the weeks since he essentially wrapped up the nomination to praise Sanders and his supporters, move to left on the policy, and reach out to young voters.
+Biden has taken a more conciliatory approach to Sanders than Clinton did, using the weeks since he essentially wrapped up the nomination to praise Sanders and his supporters, move to the left on the policy, and reach out to young voters.

 Sanders has endorsed Biden, but is still hoping to accrue as many delegates as possible to the Democratic National Convention, scheduled for August, in order to influence the party’s future.